-The recreational activities course is an array different types of sporting activities used in a park and recreation facilities.
+The recreational activities course is an array of different types of sporting activities used in park and recreation facilities.
 The student will be exposed to various outdoor and indoor activities such as running, soccer, softball and badminton, determined at the beginning of the class.

 RECR 120C Recreation Program and Planning 3-0-3

 Students will plan, develop, implement and evaluate recreation and leisure programs.
 Topics include programming principles, types of programs, publicity, budgeting, supervision, evaluation, facilities and equipment management.

 This course provides a proactive approach to addressing the planning, logistics, and risk management involved in conducting recreation programs.
 Students will create a risk assessment plan and develop emergency protocols with the goal of planning for a safe environment.

 RECR 220C Outdoor Recreation 3-0-3